-13.1 The expenditure of funds by the Government of Nunavut under the NNI Policy is conditional on approval of such funds in the Main Estimates by the Legislative Assembly of Nunavut and on there being sufficient uncommitted balance in the appropriated item for the fiscal year in which the expenditure is required, and on meeting such further requirements as may be set out in the Financial Administration Act, R.S.N.W.T.
+13.1 The expenditure of funds by the Government of Nunavut under the NNI is conditional on approval of such funds in the Main Estimates by the Legislative Assembly of Nunavut and on there being sufficient uncommitted balance in the appropriated item for the fiscal year in which the expenditure is required, and on meeting such further requirements as may be set out in the Financial Administration Act, R.S.N.W.T.
 (Nu) 1988, C.F-4.

-14.0 Contracting Policy for Territorial Parks
+14.0 Contracting for Territorial Parks

-14.1 Pursuant to section 5.3 of the Umbrella Inuit Impacts and Benefits Agreement (IIBA) for Territorial Parks, the NNI Policy in effect on March 17, 2000 will continue in effect until such time as the relevant parts of this version of the NNI Policy have been adopted by the signatories to that agreement.
+- 14.1 Pursuant to section 5.3 of the Umbrella Inuit Impacts and Benefits Agreement (IIBA) for Territorial Parks, the NNI in effect on March 17, 2000 and the instrument entitled Parks-Specific Procedures for Contracting and Business Opportunities will continue in effect until such time as the relevant parts of this version of the NNI have been adopted by the signatories to that agreement. - 14.2 The Minister responsible for the instrument entitled Parks-Specific Procedures for Contracting and Business Opportunities shall ensure that that instrument and the NNI referred to in section 14.1 are implemented as directed by the Executive Council.

-- 14.2 The Parks-Specific Procedures for Contracting and Business Opportunities are attached as Appendix C. - 14.3 The minister for the department responsible for this version (Contracting Policy for Territorial Parks) of the NNI Policy shall ensure that the policy is implemented as directed by Cabinet.
+15.0 Responsibility for the NNI

-15.0 Responsibility for the NNI Policy
+15.1 The Minister shall ensure that the NNI's objectives are being met and for reporting on an annual basis to the Executive Council on the NNI's performance.

-15.1 The Minister for the department responsible for the NNI Policy (but not for Territorial Parks) shall be responsible for ensuring that the NNI Policy's objectives are being met and for reporting on an annual basis to Cabinet on the NNI Policy's performance.
+Part 2 - Implementation of Article 24 of the Agreement

-Part 2 - Implementation of Article 24 of the Nunavut Land Claims Agreement
+16.0 Objectives of Part 2 of the NNI

-16.0 Objectives of Part 2 of the NNI Policy
+- In accordance with Article 24 of the Agreement, the objectives of Part 2 of the NNI are as follows: - (a) to increase participation of Inuit Firms in business opportunities in the Nunavut Settlement Area economy;

-- 16.1 In accordance with Article 24 of the Nunavut Land Claims Agreement, the objectives of Part 2 of the NNI Policy are as follows: - (a) to increase participation of Inuit Firms in business opportunities in the Nunavut Settlement Area economy; - (b) to improve the capacity of Inuit Firms to compete for contracts; - (c) to promote employment of Inuit at a representative level in the Nunavut Settlement Area workforce; - (d) to increase access by Inuit to on-the-job training, apprenticeship, skill development, upgrading and other job-related programs through the performance of work on contracts; and - (e) to provide greater opportunities for Inuit to receive training and experience through the performance of work on contracts to assist Inuit in successfully creating, operating and managing Northern businesses. - 16.2 The NNI Policy shall be interpreted and implemented in a manner consistent with the spirit and intent of the Nunavut Land Claims Agreement. - 16.3 For the purpose of the NNI Policy, ownership of an Inuit Firm shall be interpreted in a manner consistent with the spirit and intent of the Nunavut Land Claims Agreement and in a manner which is designed to promote economic benefits for Inuit Firms through government contracting activities.
+- (b) to improve the capacity of Inuit Firms to compete for contracts; - (c) to promote employment of Inuit at a representative level in the Nunavut Settlement Area workforce; - (d) to increase access by Inuit to on-the-job training, apprenticeship, skill development, upgrading and other job-related programs through the performance of work on contracts; and - (e) to provide greater opportunities for Inuit to receive training and experience through the performance of work on contracts to assist Inuit in successfully creating, operating and managing Northern businesses. - 16.2 The NNI shall be interpreted and implemented in a manner consistent with the spirit and intent of the Agreement. - 16.3 For the purpose of the NNI, ownership of an Inuit Firm shall be interpreted in a manner consistent with the spirit and intent of the Agreement and in a manner which is designed to promote economic benefits for Inuit Firms through government contracting activities.
 Specifically, in determining beneficial Inuit ownership, the following factors may be taken into account by Nunavut Tunngavik Incorporated: - (a) the extent of ownership of the entity by Inuit; - (b) the extent of control of the entity by Inuit; - (c) the extent of management of the entity by Inuit; and - (d) the retention by Inuit of profits generated by or on behalf of the entity.